Michigan Sentencing Attorneys

 For all Michigan felony cases, in order to prepare the PSI, a probation officer reviews things such as the defendant’s criminal history, the defendant’s employment history, statements from the victim, the circumstances of the defendant’s crime, and more.
 That information then goes into the PSI along with the probation department’s recommendations on what the defendant’s sentence should be.
 The judge reviews the PSI before making his or her ruling on the defendant’s sentence.
 Because Circuit Court probation agents are employees of the Michigan Department of Corrections, it is common that the reports written by them are overly slanted against defendants.
 Sometimes these PSI reports say nothing positive at all about the defendant.
 Getting additional information to the judge that sheds a positive light on the defendant is then left to the defendant’s attorney.

 When it comes to jail or prison time, the law tells the maximum possible penalty for being convicted of violating that law.
 It is then left up to the judge to decide whether a sentence should be for less time than the maximum imposed by law.
-However, for all felony cases, judges must look at the Michigan Sentencing Guidelines to help determine the defendant’s actual minimum sentence.
+However, for felony cases, judges look at the Michigan Sentencing Guidelines to help determine the defendant’s actual minimum sentence.
 For defendants sent to prison, the judge will impose a sentence that is actually a range of time.
 The low end of the sentence will normally be whatever is indicated in the Michigan Sentencing Guidelines.
 At the high end of the sentence will be the maximum penalty based on the statute dealing with that particular crime.
 For example, a prison sentence in Michigan for felonious assault might be “from two years to four years in the Michigan Department of Corrections.”
 That means that four years is the statutory maximum penalty imposed in the felonious assault statute.
 The “two years” would be the minimum or lower end of the sentence and is based on the Michigan Sentencing Guidelines.
 In that case, a defendant would serve anywhere from two year to four years in prison.
 The defendant could not be released from prison in less than two years and could not be kept in prison for more than four years.
 The actual release date from prison is determined by the parole board.

 The Michigan Sentencing Guidelines is a system that factors in many things to determine what the minimum imprisonment (“the low end” or the “mandatory minimum”) sentence should be for a particular defendant.
 Some of what is factored in includes the defendant’s criminal history, what type of crime the defendant committed, and the severity of the crime the defendant committed.
-Judges rarely deviate from the prison sentence determined by the Michigan Sentencing Guidelines, but they are allowed to do so if there are “substantial and compelling” reasons.
+Judges rarely deviate from the prison sentence determined by the Michigan Sentencing Guidelines, but they are allowed to do so.
 As you can imagine, some of the determinations under the Michigan Sentencing Guidelines are subjective so having an experienced attorney fighting for the defendant during the sentencing phase of a case is critical.
 An experienced criminal defense attorney may argue that the things that factor into a sentence should be calculated differently so that the Michigan Sentencing Guidelines recommend a lower minimum prison sentence.
 The lawyer can also argue that the judge should deviate lower from the Michigan Sentencing Guidelines and that the defendant should instead be given punishments like community service and the payment of fines if that is permitted under the law.

 With all that being said, there are some special sentencing issues that sometimes arise in Michigan criminal cases.
 These include the Holmes Youthful Trainee Act (“HYTA”), “7411,” delayed sentences, probation, parole, special courts, and boot camp.